What to Wear for Business Headshots: The Best Guide for Success

 Same Day Headshots NYC

-If you are coordinating a team shoot, email hello@match-production.com with headcount, location (Midtown, FiDi, Brooklyn, wherever), and timing.
+If you are coordinating a team shoot, email us at hello@match-production.com with headcount, location (Midtown, FiDi, Brooklyn, wherever), and timing.
 We will recommend wardrobe guidelines and build a realistic shoot schedule.

 What to Bring to Your Session and How the Shoot Works at Our Times Square Studio